 Hemi-acetal structure – Here the 1st carbon of the glucose condenses with the -OH group of the 5th carbon to form a ring structure.

-Haworth structure – It is the presence of pyranose ring structure.
+Haworth structure – It is the presence of the pyranose ring structure.

 Properties of Carbohydrates